 You and your guests should always remember that forks may get quite warm or hot at times.

 There are also the disposable plastic forks for fondue or skewers and wooden fondue skewers.
 The most important thing to keep in mind is that plastic melts under high temperatures… Obviously… These skewers should only be used for dessert fondue.

-So if you are planning on using plastic forks for your fondue, limit their use to "cooler" fondues such as chocolate or other dessert fondue that is kept warm by a tealight.
+So if you are planning on using plastic forks for your fondue, limit their use to “cooler” fondues such as chocolate or another dessert fondue that is kept warm by a tealight.

 You may be better off with forks like this set of 6 stainless steel fondue forks by Trudeau.